-LYR-210 is an investigational miniaturized local drug delivery system based on Lyra's XTreo platform, which is a proprietary drug delivery technology designed to locally and continuously deliver small molecule drugs to affected tissue over a sustained period of time from a single administration.
-It is designed to fit within, and conform to, the confined space of a surgically-naïve patient's middle meatus, an air-containing space that plays a fundamental role in drainage of the paranasal sinuses.
-The active ingredient of LYR-210 consists of MF, which has been an active ingredient in a number of FDA-approved drugs.
+LYR-210 is an investigational local drug delivery system based on Lyra's XTreoTM platform, which is a proprietary drug delivery technology designed to locally and continuously deliver drugs to affected tissue over a sustained period of time from a single administration.
+It is designed to fit within, and conform to, the confined space of a surgically-naïve patient's middle meatus, a space that plays a fundamental role in drainage of the paranasal sinuses.
+LYR-210 consists of MF, which has been an active ingredient in a number of FDA-approved drugs.
 MF is embedded in biocompatible polymers to aid in the controlled and sustained delivery of the active ingredient to the sinonasal mucosal tissue from a single drug administration.
 LYR-210 has a tubular braid configuration with a uniform diamond pattern throughout and is 13mm in diameter and 10mm in length in the unconstrained state.
 It has elastic properties to promote patient comfort and is designed to be self-retaining against the mucosal tissue to allow effective drug transfer.
-The composition and mass of the drug formulation matrix is specified to achieve the drug dose over time.

 LYR-210 is intended to be administered bilaterally into the non-operated middle meatus by an ENT physician under endoscopic visualization via a provided, single-use applicator.
 It is designed for office-based administration performed with topical anesthesia.
 Once administered, LYR-210 is designed to gradually release MF to the inflamed mucosal tissue for up to six months from a single administration.
 LYR-210 can be removed at six months or earlier at the physician's discretion using standard instruments and, if needed, replaced with a new LYR-210.
 LYR-210 is made with bioresorbable polymers that, if left in place, gradually dissolves over time.
-Moreover, the elastomeric matrix encapsulates the underlying mesh fibers to facilitate removal.